OpenHack/openhack.github.com/austin/index.markdown

 ### Sponsors

+We're interested in a diversity of sponsors.
+If your company is interested in sponsoring OpenHack, please let us know via Twitter or the mailing list.

-Our first meeting will be sponsored by the fine folks at [Engine Yard](http://www.engineyard.com) and [GitHub](http://www.github.com).
+Our first meeting was sponsored by the fine folks at [Engine Yard](http://www.engineyard.com) and [GitHub](http://www.github.com).

 Engine Yard is a Platform as a Service vendor currently supporting PHP, Ruby and Node.js applications.
 Forget your devops and just hand them the code, and they've got it from there.